 - Not been claimed as a dependent on another taxpayer’s income tax return for the 2020 tax year.

-Per the law passed by the legislature, business income does not meet the eligibility requirements for payment recipients.
+Business income does not meet the eligibility requirements for payment recipients.
 Eligible individuals must have received wages, salaries, tips, or other taxable employee pay during the 2020 tax year.

 For more information about pandemic relief for those who did not report earned income on their 2020 tax return, such as the self-employed or unemployed: